-Students are encouraged to apply for travel funds through the Office of Graduate Studies programs and student travel grants/awards by professional conferences prior to asking for travel support from MUII.
-Budget permitting, MUII students in good standing are eligible to apply travel assistance.
+Students are encouraged to apply for travel funds through the Graduate School's programs and student travel grants/awards by professional conferences prior to asking for travel support from IDSI.
+Budget permitting, IDSI students in good standing are eligible to apply travel assistance.
 Students presenting podium presentations may receive up to \$1,200 per academic year; students presenting poster presentations are eligible for up to \$800 in travel funds per academic year.
 For additional funding, students should request assistance from their advisors.
-For further information regarding student funding, please visit the MUII website.
+For further information regarding student funding, please visit the IDSI website.